 Following years of deficits, Netherlands started to build original arrangements in the early 1980s.
 These arrangements have been gradually refined.
 As Figure 2 shows, Netherlands has performed better than the other European countries.
 Its public debt has been reduced from 1993 onward, until the onset of the financial and economic crisis.
-Even though part of the measured (gross) debt reduction is related to asset sales and to natural gas revenues, the prima facie evidence - based on both timing and the fact that these actions have not been squandered - is that Netherlands has become fiscally disciplined following the adoption of its new fiscal policy regime.

-The Dutch arrangement combines rules and institutions.17 The key rule is a path for the budget ceiling, determined in constant euro and set for the duration of each parliament.
+The Dutch arrangement combines rules and institutions.17 The key rule is a path for the budget ceiling, determined in constant euro.
 The institutional setup is quite elaborate and rests on an explicit agreement among coalition parties before they take office and valid until the next election.
 Two bodies are involved: the CPB (Netherlands Bureau for Economic Analysis) and the SER (Social and Economic Council of the Netherlands).